mozilla/telemetry-benchmarks/moztelemetry/partition-packing/README.md

 ### To run with Bash script:
 Type `./run.sh` to execute the tests.
 The Bash script runs the Scala tests with `core` for docType, `nightly` for channel, `20180301` fortimestamp, and 6 or 0 for minPartitions.
-Python tests are run with the same parameters, except that rather than specify minPartitions, we specifiy either the `greedy` strategy or `equal_size` for the partitioning behavior.
+Python tests are run with the same parameters, except that rather than specify minPartitions, we specify either the `greedy` strategy or `equal_size` for the partitioning behavior.

-### To run mannually:
+### To run manually:
 Scala:
 1. Determine which docType, channel, timestamp, and how many minPartitions are desired for the test.
 The docType, channel, and timestamp options are used in the call to `Dataset` to